superdesk/web-publisher/docs/components/MultiTenancy/usage.rst

    var_dump($tenantProvider->getAvailableTenants());

-The ``getAvailableTenants`` method retrieves all tenants which ``enabled`` property is set to true and have been inserted in the given repository.
+The ``getAvailableTenants`` method retrieves all tenants which have the ``enabled`` property set to true and have been inserted in the given repository.

 .. note::